opencontainers/distribution-spec/spec.md

 201 Created
 Location: /v2/<name>/blobs/<digest>
 Content-Length: 0
-Docker-Content-Digest: <digest>
+OCI-Content-Digest: <digest>
 ```

 The `Location` header will contain the registry URL to access the accepted layer file.
-The `Docker-Content-Digest` header returns the canonical digest of the uploaded blob which may differ from the provided digest.
+The `OCI-Content-Digest` header returns the canonical digest of the uploaded blob which may differ from the provided digest.
 Most clients may ignore the value but if it is used, the client should verify the value against the uploaded blob data.

 If a mount fails due to invalid repository or digest arguments, the registry will fall back to the standard upload behavior and return a `202 Accepted` with the upload URL in the `Location` header:

 ```
 202 Accepted
-Location: /v2/<name>/blobs/uploads/<uuid>
+Location: /v2/<name>/blobs/uploads/<id>
 Range: bytes=0-<offset>
 Content-Length: 0
-Docker-Upload-UUID: <uuid>
+OCI-Upload-ID: <id>
 ```

 This behavior is consistent with older versions of the registry, which do not recognize the repository mount query parameters.